Gallopsled/pwntools/docs/source/about.rst

 When redesigning pwntools for 2.0, we noticed two contrary goals:

-* We would like to have a "normal" python module structure, to allow other people to faster get familiar with how pwntools works.
+* We would like to have a "normal" python module structure, to allow other people to familiarize themselves with pwntools quickly.
 * We would like to have even more side-effects, especially by putting the terminal in raw-mode.